Systems and Networking

 UW CSE is exploring new frontiers in systems and networking research, which encompasses the fundamental aspects of operating systems, distributed systems, networks, and security.
 This is a high-impact, collaborative area that reflects a variety of faculty interests and expertise, including: operating systems structure; network and systems reliability; robust protocol design; Internet security and privacy; peer-to-peer systems; mobile and wireless systems; high-performance, scalable cluster-based systems; the measurement of deployed, wide-area systems, such as the Web and content distribution networks; pervasive computing; cloud computing; and virtual machine technology.

 Our record has earned us recognition as one of the best departments for systems and networking research worldwide, and our faculty and students have earned more than 25 best paper awards at major conferences.
-Recent projects include:
+Noteworthy projects include:

 Ambient Backscatter, a system that transforms existing wireless signals into both a source of power and a communication medium, eliminating the need for batteries.
 This novel technique enables devices to communicate among themselves at unprecedented scales and in locations that were previously inaccessible by transmitting data using Wi-Fi, television, radio, and cellular signals.

 F10 (Fault-Tolerant Engineered Network), a novel system for addressing data center failures that cause costly performance bottlenecks in today’s cloud computing environment.
 F10’s engineered network and routing protocol enable data centers to restore connectivity and load balance almost instantaneously in the presence of multiple failures, significantly reducing packet loss while improving application-level performance.

 Sapphire, a distributed programming platform that simplifies the design and deployment of mobile and cloud applications in today’s heterogeneous environment of smartphones, tablets, personal devices, and variable network connectivity.
 Sapphire reduces complexity while providing developers with fine-grained control in building widely distributed, massively multi-user, and eternally persistent mobile and cloud applications.

 Visit the Networks & Mobile Systems Lab and Computer Systems Lab websites to learn more about our work, and explore related research at UW CSE in wireless and sensor systems, computer architecture, programming languages and software engineering, and ubiquitous computing.